8/29: Edwards, Graham, Sullivan, Gottlieb, Bloome

 Sports

-Live Updates: Hurricane Ida makes landfall in Louisiana as a Category 4 storm
+Live Updates: Hurricane Ida makes landfall in Louisiana as Category 4 storm

 U.S. airstrike takes out ISIS-K vehicle packed with explosives in Kabul